danali262/GEI-hackathon-Runtime-Queens/README.md

 # GEI-hackathon-Runtime-Queens
-Repo for our GEI Hack The Bias hackathon
+Repo for our GEIxCodam Hack The Bias hackathon: The main goal of the hackathon is to create a simulated scenario and create an algorithm that detects bias decisions.